MattCrutchley/shoppinglist/README.md

 ## Project
 in order to do this I have decided to create ana pplicaiton that will store shoppoing list, this will have a user model that allows users to login and view lists that have been create previously.

+## Project Tracking
+I have kept track of the projects development using a [trello board](https://trello.com/b/ZqFX1q9P/shopping-list). initiall I created user stories of what I would like the app to do from this I created checklists insie of those user stories for how to implement each of those features.

 ### Backend
 in order to sore the information in the shopping list I have created three mySQL databases these are related as according to the following ERD diagram: